 Levels of Performance Component Unsatisfactory Basic Proficient Distinguished 3a: Consults with teachers and administrators and responds appropriately to referrals Counselor does not consult with teachers and administrators and fails to adjust evaluations and/or services to the questions or issues raised in the referral.
 Counselor makes some effort to consult with teachers and administrators and is partly successful at adjusting evaluations and/or services to address the questions or issues raised in the referral.
 Counselor consults regularly with teachers and administrators and implements evaluations and/or services that directly respond to the questions or issues raised in the referral.
 Counselor consults frequently with teachers and administrators, provides expertise in terms of leadership and insight, and implements evaluations and services that directly address the questions or issues raised in the referral.
-Sample Indicators of Proficiency Counselor meets once a week with teachers and administrators to discuss individual students' needs and achievements.
-Counselor seeks out information from in-classroom observations or from outside of school as appropriate.
-Counselor differentiates the formal and informal evaluation ince to teachers and administrators ns and/or services needed for each student or groups of students.
+Counselor meets once a week with teachers and administrators to discuss individual students' needs and achievement Counselor seeks out information from in-classroom observations or from outside of school as appropriate.
+Counselor differentiates the formal and informal evaluations and/or services needed for each student or groups of stu Counselor provides guidance to teachers and administrators around how best to support each student or groups of stu

-Levels of P erformance Component Unsatisfactory Basic Proficient Distinguished 3b: Uses knowledge of student needs to help teachers and students develop realistic academic, personal, and post-school plans Counselor does not use assessment data to help students and teachers develop realistic academic, personal, and post-school plans.
+Levels of Performance Component Unsatisfactory Basic Proficient Distinguished 3b: Uses knowledge of student needs to help teachers and students develop realistic academic, personal, and post-school plans Counselor does not use assessment data to help students and teachers develop realistic academic, personal, and post-school plans.
 Counselor has limited success in helping students and teachers frame data-informed academic, personal, and post-school plans.
 Counselor successfully uses assessment data to help students and teachers develop realistic academic, personal, and post-school plans.
 Counselor uses assessment data to help individual students, teachers, and families develop individual academic, personal, and post-school plans.
-Sample Indicators of Proficiency Counselor meets with teaching staff to discuss client's overall academic and social strengths and needs.
+Counselor meets with teaching staff to discuss client's overall academic and social strengths and needs.
 Counseling plans are designed to realistically address client's academic and social strengths and needs.
 Counselor and client meet to discuss goals prior to finalizing plans.
 Clients, parents/caregivers, and teachers indicate they understand the counseling service plans.

-Levels of P erformance Component Unsatisfactory Basic Proficient Distinguished 3c: Ensures the use of counseling strategies and techniques in both counseling sessions and in classrooms Counseling strategies and techniques are either undefined or insufficiently defined to promote full implementation in the counseling sessions and/or classrooms.
+Levels of Performance Component Unsatisfactory Basic Proficient Distinguished 3c: Ensures the use of counseling strategies and techniques in both counseling sessions and in classrooms Counseling strategies and techniques are either undefined or insufficiently defined to promote full implementation in the counseling sessions and/or classrooms.
 A limited number of counseling strategies and techniques are fully implemented to develop student interpersonal and planning skills in the counseling sessions and/or classrooms.
 Counselor promotes full implementation of a range of counseling strategies and techniques to support student interactions and planning skills in both the counseling sessions and classrooms.
 Counselor promotes full implementation of a wide range of counseling strategies and techniques to support student development and interactions in counseling sessions and in the classrooms.
-Sample Indicators of Proficiency Counselor ensures teachers understand and implement the counseling plans as part of their classes.
+Counselor ensures teachers understand and implement the counseling plans as part of their classes.
 Counselor monitors implementation in the classrooms.
 Counselor monitors implementation of the service delivery plans for counseling sessions.
 Counselor promotes full implementation of the planned services for counseling sessions, as appropriate.